‘It is a safe space’: An interview with Lancs KinkSoc

 With the start to uni being far from the norm, and students unable to engage in the sexual encounters that first year would have given them, what better time to have a society that deals with educating students on kink, consent and (most importantly) sex?

-The Lancaster Tab spoke to the wonderful Cerys Williams, who is one of the founders of KinkSoc, about the beginnings, controversy and future of this budding society.
+The Lancaster Tab spoke to one of the wonderful founders of KinkSoc, about the beginnings, controversy and future of this budding society.
 KinkSoc aims to educate students on topics such as masturbation, sex, consent and the various realms of kink that bring people together.

 What is KinkSoc?